mdnurahmed/reader-writer-problem/README.md

 ## Problem Description

-Any situation where a data structure, database, or file system is read and modified by concurrent threads.
-While the data structure is being written or modified it is often necessary to bar other threads from reading, in order to prevent a reader from interrupting a modification in progress and reading inconsistent or invalid data.”
+Any situation where a data structure, database, or file system is read and modified by concurrent threads , While the data structure is being written or modified it is often necessary to bar other threads from reading, in order to prevent a reader from interrupting a modification in progress and reading inconsistent or invalid data.”

 In other words, any number of readers can read the shared resource and only one writer can write to it at a time.